TRON-Bioinformatics/tronflow-mutect2/README.md

 ## Resources and data requirements

 - FASTA reference genome with fai and dict indexes (see https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format for instructions on building the indices)
 - Analysis intervals file in BED format.
-These intervals determine the regions where varianst will be called
+These intervals determine the regions where variants will be called
 - VCF file with common germline variants (see [GnomAD](#gnomad))
 - Input BAM files require that read groups are added to them, furthermore tumor and normal must have different read groups (see [Adding read groups to BAM files](#adding-read-groups-to-bam-files)).
 - Optionally, a panel of normals (PON) may be used (see [PON](#pon))